wharfkit/website/src/lib/docs/Utilities/StarterKits.md

 ### For More Information

 For detailed guidance on how to use the `sessionKit` instance, refer to the [SessionKit documentation](/docs/session-kit).
-This comprehensive resource provides insights and examples for effectively utilizing `sessionKit` across different blockchain environments.
+This comprehensive resource provides insights and examples for effectively creating and utilizing Wharf session across different blockchain environments.